Goal-oriented learning of stochastic differential equations using error bounds on path-space observables: Introduction

 In \textit{regression} approaches, the goal is to match the surrogate drift function to the reference drift function in a pointwise sense, given a dataset of reference drift evaluations at a finite collection of states, e.g., $\{X_i, b(X_i)\}_{i=1}^N$.
 A standard choice of loss function is the mean squared error in drifts, also referred to as the ``force matching'' objective \cite{Batzner2022, Musaelian2023},

-For stochastic dynamical systems where the drift function is the gradient of a potential energy function $V$, e.g., $b(x) = -\nabla_x V(x)$, then the surrogate drift function is typically modeled also as a gradient force, $\tilde{b}_\theta(x) = - \nabla_x \tilde{V}_\theta(x)$.
+For SDEs whose drift function is the negative gradient of a potential energy function $V$, e.g., $b(x) = -\nabla_x V(x)$, the surrogate drift function is typically modeled also as a gradient force, $\tilde{b}_\theta(x) = - \nabla_x \tilde{V}_\theta(x)$.
 Given data $\{X_i, V(X_i)\}_{i=1}^N$, one can then learn the surrogate drift function via regression of the potential energy function with the ``energy matching'' objective \cite{Batzner2022, Musaelian2023},

 If $V$ and $\tilde{V}_\theta$ are identical up to an additive constant and differentiable everywhere on a domain, then their first derivatives are identical on the domain and the force error $\frac{1}{N} \sum^N_{i=1} || \nabla_x V(X_i) - \nabla_x \tilde{V}_\theta (X_i) ||^2$ is also minimized.